SyabAhmad/Python-Beginner-7-Projects/README.md

 ```
 Feel free to modify the code or add new features to the programs.
 If you have any questions or suggestions, feel free to contact me.

+# Bonus Project (calculator)

+The calculator function is a simple calculator that performs basic arithmetic operations.
+It prompts the user to enter an arithmetic operation (+, -, *, /) and two operands, then performs the operation and prints the result.
+The calculator will continue to run until the user enters 'q' to quit.
+If the user enters invalid input (i.e. not a number), the calculator will prompt them to enter a number.
+If the user attempts to divide by zero, the calculator will print an error message and continue the loop.